yell/boltzmann-machines/README.md

 ***TODO***

 ## TODO
+* add stratification
+* separate classes with variable and fixed number of Gibbs steps (first is 1.4-2 times slower)
 * experiment: generate half MNIST digit conditioned on the other half using RBM
 * feature: Centering trick
 * feature: classification RBMs/DBMs